canonical/apr-operator/README.md

-# Smut Operator
+# Apr Operator
-This charm deploys and operates `smut`, a tiny dice-rolling fastapi server.
+This charm deploys and operates `apr`, a tiny dice-rolling fastapi server.

 It's obviously not about the workload.